AnniLi1212/CNN_for_Classification_of_ASL/README.md

 ## File Description:

 * **CNN_for_ASL_Classification.ipynb** : Main notebook, include everything.
 Please just clone and run.
+* **evaluation.ipynb**: For loading the pre-trained model and evaluating, if necessary.

 * **scripts/** : Clean version of scipts.